sdeleuze/opensnap/README.md

-# OpenSnap Spring and Dart demo

-Sample fullstack (client + server) Dart project.
+OpenSnap is a sample reactive application based on:
-Based on : Spring Boot and Spring 4 on serverside and Dart and Angular.dart on client side
+* Java 8, Spring Framework 4, Spring Boot and asynchronous MongoDB driver on serverside
+* Dart and AngularDart on client side

+STOMP messages over websocket are used for 2 ways communication between client and server.

+Slides of my Devoxx and MixIT talk "Reactive applications with Spring , AngularDart and Websocket" based on OpenSnap are available on [SpeakerDeck](https://speakerdeck.com/sdeleuze/reactive-applications-with-spring-angulardart-and-websocket).

+You can also try the [demo](http://opensnap.io/) (only Chrome supported for now).

 ## How to run it ?